nickmckenney/calanderprojectMERN/README.md

 --- Create a planning directory

-#### As a group we needed to use the feature branch workflow so each person in the group can be as efficient as possible in making a calendar.
+#### The planning directory inculdes a list of models we used in the calendar as well as a picture of our entire wireframe.
 ---
 **Links**
 - [Deployed App](https://5dd8005397f25700083890c9--calanderproject.netlify.com/)